Pratik-k-sahoo/BankManagementSystem/README.md

-# ON PROCESS NOT FULLY COMPLETE
+# ON PROCESS NOT FULLY COMPLETED
+##OPEN SOURCE(anyone is free to contribut to this application)

+you can add anything to this to improve this
 # BANK MANAGEMENT SYSTEM